Unimodular measures on the space of all Riemannian manifolds

 \subsection{Resolving singularities in $\mathcal M ^ d $}

-In this section, we will assume that $d\geq 2$.
+n this section, we will assume that $d\geq 2$.
 We saw in Example \ref {onecase} that $\mathcal M^1\cong (0,\infty]$ is completely understood; the reader is encouraged to think through the proofs of our results when $d=1$ on his/her own.

 $\mathcal M ^d$ is not a naturally foliated space: although the images of the maps

 partition $\mathcal M ^d$ as would the leaves of a foliation, these maps are not always injective and their images may not be manifolds.
 However, the following theorem, discussed in \S \ref{intro}, shows that there is a way to desingularize $\mathcal M^d$ so that the theory of unimodular measures becomes that of completely invariant measures.